wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Remember that this plugin it may become obsolete when the Core Team adds it their own global options [features are being developed plugins first](//make.wordpress.org/core/features-as-plugins/).

 sLaNGjIs Team do not provide support on wordpress.org forum and reviews!
-[Full Story Here](//wordpress.org/plugins/wp-missed-schedule/other_notes/)
+[Full Story](//wordpress.org/plugins/wp-missed-schedule/other_notes/)

 = Standard Plugin Features (FRONT END HIDER) =